Tharun-git/Face-recognition/README.md

 # Face-recognition
-Face recognition model using CNN in both Keras and Tensorflow Run save_face.py to save your faces in database.
+Face recognition model using CNN in both Keras and Tensorflow \n Run save_face.py to save your faces in database.
    It will ask for id. start from 1. image number starts from 1 and it takes 300 images of each face to train.